 This 3.4-mile project will widen Cecil Ashburn Drive, from two to four lanes between Old Big Cove Road and Four Mile Post Road, to improve traffic flow and incorporate safety improvements.
 The project includes eight-foot shoulders along each side of the roadway.

 The project is expected to be fully complete by May 2020.
-The contractor, Carcel & G Construction, will restore two lanes of travel (one lane in each direction) within 10-12 months.
+The contractor is currently on schedule to restore two-way travel on the roadway by October 2019.
 Project completion is anticipated to extend an additional 8-10 months.

 COST & FUNDING

 Source of Funding: Local & State – Alabama Department of Transportation (ALDOT)

 Help reduce traffic congestion, reduce wear and tear on your car and save on gas money by making use of City of Huntsville-vetted car and vanpooling options.
 Details are available at HuntsvilleAL.gov/rideshare.

 Some federal employees may be eligible for reimbursement for using ride-share programs.
 Check with your employer to see if you’re eligible.

 Important traffic or roadwork updates involving alternative routes will be available in real time via website, text and social media.
 If there are important traffic or roadwork updates involving alternative routes in the area, you can stay updated in real time via website, text and social media.

 The City of Huntsville and the Alabama Department of Transportation (ALDOT) are inviting citizens to learn more about planned roadway improvements to Cecil Ashburn Drive at a Public Involvement Meeting ...